-THE HOPE ECO-SYSTEM

-All State of Hope Applicants will be invited to connect to a larger "Hope Ecosystem".
-This will be a network where sites will be able to enhance collaboration, partake in learning opportunities, and access additional resources (grant opportunities, trainings, access to partners, etc.).

-STATE OF HOPE ECOSYSTEM SITE CATEGORIES
+Not yet an official State of Hope Site, but an Emerging Site.
+Supported with resources in the Hope Ecosystem THE HOPE ECO-SYSTEM All State of Hope and emerging sites will be invited to connect to a larger "Hope Ecosystem".
+This will be a network where sites will be able enhance collaboration, have learning opportunities and access additional resources (grant opportunities, trainings, access to partners, etc.).
+WHAT WILL THE STATE OF HOPE SUPPORTED SITES RECEIVE? - Trauma training for the community - Seed funding small seeds of HOPE - Capacity-building around the design thinking process for project implementation - Additional specialized technical assistance as needed

-STATE OF HOPE FUNDED SITES

-What will the State of Hope Sites receive?

-- Seeds of HOPE Formal funding/grant award

-- Trauma training for the community

-- Capacity-building around the design thinking process for project implementation

-- Additional specialized technical assistance as needed

-- Specialized training

-- Access to additional grant and funding opportunities

-Funded sites can be awarded Small seeds of Hope from the range of: \$5,000 to \$50,000

-STATE OF HOPE ECOSYSTEM SITES - NON-FUNDED

-What will Non-Funded State of Hope Sites receive?

-Non-funded Ecosystem Sites will receive access to all SOH Funded site opportunities EXCEPT formal funding.
-Non-funded sites can re-apply for the opportunity to receive funding during the next open round of SOH applications.
+Apply Online

+FAQs

-FAQs Question: What is the State of Hope?
+Question: What is the State of Hope?

 The State of Hope is an initiative that seeks to activate community nonprofits, including philanthropies, government, businesses and the community members to collaborate closely to build local safety nets that will prevent conditions that contribute to disparities in education, threaten a family's self-sufficiency and/or could lead to child abuse and neglect.
 Although this is not a foster care initiative, ultimately through State of Hope we desire to activate communities around prevention efforts to keep children from entering the foster care system in the first place.
 We want to support big ideas in local communities that will do just that.
 Question: What are the focus areas for this opportunity?
 What types of big ideas are you looking for?
 The Division has four Opportunities for Hope for this initiative.
 These are the priority areas that we believe will have the greatest impact on keeping children safe, strengthening families and empowering communities.
-We want applications for State of Hope projects that are focused on one or more of these opportunity areas. - Education improving the educational attainment of vulnerable youth, most importantly the graduation rates of youth in foster care - Trauma-Awareness increasing the awareness of trauma informed practices, the impact of trauma and how to mitigate its impact - Quality Caregiving improving the quality of caregiving across a continuum including, but not limited to, birth parents, kin caregivers, foster/adoptive parents and the larger caregiver community - Economic Self-sufficiency strengthening and supporting individuals and families on their path toward independence Funding for Big Ideas will be prioritized for projects that promote one or more of the six Georgia Objectives for Prevention.
-Those objectives are to increase economic stability, family resiliency, mental and physical health for families, access to early childhood education, and increasing knowledge of the prevention of child abuse/neglect.
-Question: Who can participate and/or apply?
+We want applications for State of Hope projects that are focused on one or more of these opportunity areas. - Education improving the educational attainment of vulnerable youth, most importantly the graduation rates of youth in foster care - Trauma-Informed increasing the awareness of trauma informed practices, the impact of trauma and how to mitigate its impact - Quality Caregiving improving the quality of caregiving across a continuum including, but not limited to, birth parents, kin caregivers, foster/adoptive parents and the larger caregiver community - Economic Self-sufficiency strengthening and supporting individuals and families on their path toward independence Question: Who can participate and/or apply?
 Any community member 13 years of age and older can apply and submit their big idea(s).
 Organizations (non-profits, business, etc.) are also eligible to apply.
 Question: How can I apply?